-Broadly speaking, the objective to complete the Land Register is a laudable one; however it has to be realistic in the current economic climate, especially when one of the major elements of that exercise involves Public Land.
+Broadly speaking, the objective to complete the Land Register is a laudable one; however it has to be realistic in the current economic climate, especially when one of the major element of that exercise involves Public Land.
 The resources available to Councils to provide existing services are constantly under strain.
+This project will simply not be a priority for our elected members.